openziti/ziti-doc/docfx_project/ziti/manage/edge-router.md

 In order to enroll the Edge Router a valid [configuration](#configuration) file is needed.
 After creating a valid configuration the jwt for the Edge Router also needs to be obtained from the Ziti Controller.
-The jwt can be retrieved from the Ziti Controller via the Ziti Controller's ReST API at https://${controller-name}:${controller-port}/edge-routers.
+The jwt can be retrieved from the Ziti Controller via the Ziti Controller's REST API at https://${controller-name}:${controller-port}/edge-routers.

 With a valid configuration file and jwt the router can now be enrolled using: